 How to organize 30 years of photos when you Don’t Know Where to Start

-The hardest part of starting any large project is just that… getting started.
-But often, when we are paralyzed about starting, all we really need is for someone to tell us the first step.
+The hardest part of starting any large project is… getting started.
+But when we too paralyzed to start, all we often need is for someone to tell us the first step.

 I’m going to tell you the first step:

 Decide you are going to start.

 That’s it.
 That’s the no-fail way to get your photo and memory collection under control and feel peace about it.
 Decide to do it.
 Commitment is the most important step, and it’s the first step.

 Here are the rest of the steps:

 Of course there are many details within the steps.
 Looking at the seven steps is like looking at a map for a cross-country road trip.
 Each step is a destination where you’ll hang out and visit friends and relatives for a while before moving on to the next step.